rshelver/PhoneTracer-rewrite/readme.md

 ## Usage:
 'node phonetracer.js --unhandled-rejections=strict'\
-you can also run using 'phonetracer.js' this is not reccomended though since it will show warnings in output
+you can also run using 'node phonetracer.js' this is not reccomended though since it will show warnings in output